Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

 https://github.com/Urviskumar/-Autonomous-Driving-Perception/assets/98739768/7e57924c-33b4-4871-89c8-27f249627703

+ ## Image Processing Pipeline:

-## Lane Following:
+### Lane Following:

  <p align="justify">The lane following functionality of the robot involves a sophisticated combination of image processing techniques and control algorithms to ensure precise navigation along road lanes.
 Through the integration of edge detection and color filtering, the robot adeptly identifies and tracks lane markings, enabling it to maintain a stable and centered position within the lanes.</p>

- <p align="justify">Image Processing Pipeline:

-## Gaussian Blur:
+### Gaussian Blur:
-    The first step in the image processing pipeline involves applying a Gaussian blur to the camera input.
+ <p align="justify">The first step in the image processing pipeline involves applying a Gaussian blur to the camera input.
 This helps in reducing noise and smoothing out the image, preparing it for subsequent processing steps.

-## Yellow Color Filtering:
+### Yellow Color Filtering:
-    Utilizing the HSV color space, the robot isolates the yellow lane markings from the rest of the scene.
+ <p align="justify">Utilizing the HSV color space, the robot isolates the yellow lane markings from the rest of the scene.
 By defining a specific range of yellow hues, the robot accurately filters out pixels corresponding to the lanes, enhancing the lane detection process.

-## Yellow color mask:
+### Yellow color mask:
-    By identifying abrupt intensity changes in the image, edges corresponding to lane markings are extracted, providing crucial information for subsequent analysis.
+<p align="justify">By identifying abrupt intensity changes in the image, edges corresponding to lane markings are extracted, providing crucial information for subsequent analysis.

-## Region of Interest Masking:
+### Region of Interest Masking:
-    To focus solely on the relevant portion of the image, a region of interest is defined, typically covering the area of the road ahead where lane markings are expected.
+ <p align="justify">To focus solely on the relevant portion of the image, a region of interest is defined, typically covering the area of the road ahead where lane markings are expected.
 This helps in reducing computational overhead and improves the efficiency of lane detection.

-## Lane Tracking and Control:
+### Lane Tracking and Control:
-    Once lane markings are detected, the robot employs robust algorithms for lane tracking and control, ensuring smooth and precise navigation along the road.
+ <p align="justify">Once lane markings are detected, the robot employs robust algorithms for lane tracking and control, ensuring smooth and precise navigation along the road.

-## Hough Line Transform:
+### Hough Line Transform:
-    Detected edges are processed using the Hough line transform to identify line segments corresponding to lane markings.
+ <p align="justify">Detected edges are processed using the Hough line transform to identify line segments corresponding to lane markings.
 These line segments are then extrapolated to form complete lane boundaries, providing a comprehensive representation of the road geometry.

-\
-## Lane Centering:
+### Lane Centering:
-    By calculating the midpoint between the detected lane boundaries, the robot determines its position within the lane.
+ <p align="justify">By calculating the midpoint between the detected lane boundaries, the robot determines its position within the lane.
 Adjustments to the steering are made to ensure that the robot remains centered within the lanes, maintaining a consistent trajectory along the road.

-## PID Control:
+### PID Control:
-    The robot utilizes a PID controller to dynamically adjust its steering angle based on the deviation from the desired lane position.
+ <p align="justify">The robot utilizes a PID controller to dynamically adjust its steering angle based on the deviation from the desired lane position.
 By continuously monitoring the error between the current and desired positions, precise steering corrections are applied, resulting in smooth and stable lane following behavior.

 ## Execution: